Darren Jordon

 Darren Jordon (born 23 November 1960 in London, England) is a British journalist working for the Al-Jazeera 24-hour English-language news and current affairs channel, Al Jazeera English.
 He is also a former officer of the Jamaica Defence Force.

 Early life

 Born in London to Jamaican parents, Jordon was brought up in the West Indies.

 Jordon was trained at the Royal Military Academy Sandhurst, in the United Kingdom, and became a professional army officer.
 He spent eight years in the Jamaica Regiment, and was part of the 1983 American-led force in the invasion of Grenada.
-He retired from the army as a Captain.
+He retired from the army as a captain.

 Jordon became an accomplished military and sports parachutist, setting a new record in 1983 for parachuting onto Jamaica's highest mountain.
-After his retirement from the army, he worked briefly as a parachute stunt double, appearing in the film Club Paradise.
+Following his retirement from the army, he worked briefly as a parachute stunt double, appearing in the film Club Paradise.

 Upon leaving the army, Jordon sold TV advertising, and was a group sales manager for Yorkshire Television, London Weekend Television, Granada Television with soap expert and TV critic Chris Stacey and M-Net in South Africa.